 Defenders of the GranuFlo product say the label provides enough information for doctors to determine the proper dosage.
 Still, when those instructions weren't followed, cardiac arrest often resulted.

 The Fresenius memo reports nearly 1,000 dialysis patients suffered a heart attack inside a Fresenius clinic in 2010.
 The company concluded that patients with higher levels of bicarbonate in their blood were at six times higher risk of having a heart attack.

 The company contends it had no way to notify outside clinics expect through clinical journals.
 However, it clearly could have done so through the supply chain where it routinely bundles GranuFlo and NaturalLyte with other products for pricing discounts.

 Despite the known risks, the product remained in use until the recall.
 Health officials believe it was used at an estimated 3,300 dialysis clinics, serving approximately 260,000 dialysis patients.

 Patients who suffered a heart attack while receiving dialysis should consult an experienced Massachusetts personal injury law firm.
-The Law Offices of Jeffrey S. Glassman offers free and confidential consultations to victims and families.
+Jeffrey Glassman Injury Lawyers offers free and confidential consultations to victims and families.